Visas for Romania

 Family-joining visas for Romania

 Family members wishing to join an expat living in Romania need to apply for a long-stay visa for family rejoining.
-In order to do this, they will need to fill out an application for each person wanting to travel to Romania.
+To do this, they'll need to fill out an application for each person wanting to travel to Romania.
 Documents such as passports, photos, police clearance and medical checks will be required.
 The expat living in Romania will also need to get approval from immigration authorities.

 *Visa regulations are subject to change at short notice and expats should contact their respective embassy or consulate for the latest details.